japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KeyValueGroupedDataset.md

 == [[KeyValueGroupedDataset]] KeyValueGroupedDataset -- Streaming Aggregation

-`KeyValueGroupedDataset` represents a *grouped dataset* as a result of <<spark-sql-streaming-Dataset-operators.adoc#groupByKey, Dataset.groupByKey>> operator (that aggregates records by a grouping function).
+`KeyValueGroupedDataset` represents a *grouped dataset* as a result of <<spark-sql-streaming-Dataset-operators.md#groupByKey, Dataset.groupByKey>> operator (that aggregates records by a grouping function).

 [source, scala]
 ----